pumasight/walleth/README.md

 [PreBuilt WallEth-v37 APK](https://github.com/mfsen10/walleth/blob/37-trezorbailout/assets/WALLETH-0.37-noGeth-noFirebase-forFDroid-online-release.apk)
 (right click download, or there's a download button on the linked page.)

 Panhandling
 =======

-If I saved you some hairpulling and/or time, I'd very much appreciate some coin in lieu of cash/check/money order/cigarette cartons:
+If I saved you some hairpulling and/or time, I'd very much appreciate some coin in lieu of cash/check/money order/cigarette cartons.
 My Ethereum ETH-ONLY address, thanks in advance:

 **0x4Ea515dDfc03D833fDC202393621A89AB77F1D87**